lyz508/NYCU-ML-FinalProject/README.md

     - Aggregation of features
     - Creation of features
 - Model
-    - Using Multiple Linear Regression Model to prevent overfitting
+    - Using Multiple Linear Regression Model to prevent from overfitting

 ### Environment
 - python version: `3.6.9`